nodecraft/ini/README.md

 * `section` A string which will be the first `section` in the encoded ini data.
 Defaults to none.
+* `inlineArrays` Whether to parse duplicate key values as an array.
+  See usage above for more info.
 * `whitespace` Boolean to specify whether to put whitespace around the `=` character.
 By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
 But some